-- Cook Meat: Heat up 2 tablespoons of oil in the wok over medium-high heat.
-Add the meat and cook for 3 minutes, stirring constantly.
-Place in a bowl and wipe the wok clean with paper towel.
+- Heat up 2 tablespoons of oil in the wok over medium-high heat.
+Add the meat, but don't crowd the wok, and cook for 3 minutes, stirring constantly.
+If necessary, cook in batches.
+Place the meat in a bowl and wipe the wok clean with paper towel.

-- Stir Fry: Add the meat and vegetables back to the wok, stir to coat each piece with the stir fry sauce, and heat it through, roughly 2 to 3 minutes.
+- Add the meat and vegetables back to the wok, stir to coat each piece with the stir fry sauce, and heat it through, roughly 2 to 3 minutes.